Topologically Protected Quantum Coherence in a Superatom: 3D integrated superconducting quantum circuits

 We obtain

 When the detunings are large, i.e.,

 it is reasonable to consider the effective Hamiltonian to second order in the coupling coefficients $g_{1A}, g_{2B}$.
 We can then obtain

-The terms $g_{1A}^2/\Delta_A$ and $g_{2B}^2/\Delta_B$ are the Lamb shifts for qubits $A$ and $B$, respectively.
-The last term in the above Hamiltonian is the effective coupling between these two qubits.
-We call it \emph{cross coupling}, because it couples different kinds of qubits.
+The terms $g_{1A}^2/\Delta_A$ and $g_{2B}^2/\Delta_B$ are the Lamb shifts for atoms $A$ and $B$, respectively.
+The last term in the above Hamiltonian is the effective coupling between these two atoms.
+We call it \emph{cross coupling}, because it couples different kinds of atoms.
 As shown in Fig.~\ref{figS1}(a), the bright blue dashed lines represent cross couplings.
 For simplicity, we consider $g_{iA}=g_A$ and $g_{iB}=g_B$.
 The cross coupling is

-The couplings between the same qubits can also be implemented.
-These couplings are called \emph{parallel couplings} for realizing the couplings between the same kinds of qubits.
-For example, the effective Hamiltonian for qubits $A_1$ and $A_2$ [as shown in Fig.~\ref{figS2}(b)] is
+The couplings between the same atoms can also be implemented.
+These couplings are called \emph{parallel couplings} for realizing the couplings between the same kinds of atoms.
+For example, the effective Hamiltonian for atoms $A_1$ and $A_2$ [as shown in Fig.~\ref{figS2}(b)] is